skhbabez/bmi-calculator/README.md

   );
 };
 ```

 I struggled initially to synchronize the metric and imperial inputs.
 I eventually abandoned the idea to use one single state for both and just updated them in parallel.
-I did use useRef though so i could treat two input fields as one
+I did use useRef though so i could treat two input fields as one.
+I might also come back to this to implement some better popovers for the inpt fields.
+While not required, the current implementationm does not feel descriptive enough as the constraints fo the fields are not well communicated.
+Especially from an accessibility standpoint, this might have to improve.

 ```tsx
 const CalculatorCard = () => {